Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/breadcrumb.md

 <summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This variant **without the breadcrumb dividers** should not be used because it does not respect the Orange Design System specifications.
+These variants **without the breadcrumb dividers** should not be used because they do not respect the Orange Design System specifications.

 Please refer to the [Local Headers/Breadcrumb guidelines](https://system.design.orange.com/0c1af118d/p/774477-local-headers/b/743cd0/i/66611057) on the Orange Design System website.
 {{< /design-callout-alert >}}